 - (a) the granting of a lease or licence of any customary land or of any interest therein; - (b) the taking of any customary land or any interest therein for public purposes. - 103.
-Land and Titles Court- There shall be a Land and Titles Court with such composition and with such jurisdiction in relation to Matai titles and customary land as may be provided by Act. - 104.
 Land below high-water mark (1) Subject to the provision of any Act, all land lying below the line of high-water mark shall be public land. - (2) For the purposes of this Article, the term "high-water mark" means the line of median high tide between the spring and neap tides.